willhowes/makers_portfolio_and_notes/week_4.md

  * Since the behaviour of the project will be very different depending on what environment it is in, you would want separate databases for each environment.
  * For example, if you had a million users on your website, you would not want to use the main database for testing or development.
 When in development, you would want to use a database with just a few users.
 When testing you would want to use a blank database as you will want the database to presume that there is nothing there that was not created explicitly.

-### General
+### General coding tip:
-* use cmd-d to change all variables with the same name.
+* Use cmd-d (after selecting a variable) to change all variables with the same name.

 ### CRC (Class-Resonsibility-Collaborator)
 * It is a way to model a domain.
 * [Example](https://github.com/makersacademy/skills-workshops/blob/master/week-4/databases_2/crc_example.md)

 ### Databases Q&A (Weds)
-* A relational databases are in table format with columns and rows (or x and y co-ordinates).
+* A relational databases are in table format with columns and rows (i.e. x and y co-ordinates).
 * Main thing for us to learn how to query databases.
 Unless you want to become a database engineer or database architect.
 * SQL is a language but has one sole purpose - querying databases.
 * Will need an escape an inverted comma with another inverted comma. e.g. ```'O''Hara'```.
 * An ORM would normally handle where you need escape characters.
 An ORM handles your SQL queries so you don't have to manually type them.
 * When you use ```Date.now``` on the Chitter challenge, this will be stored in the database as a 'timestamp'.
-* When in a session in your controller all that data is stored in the browser.
+* When in a Sinatra session all that data relating to that session is stored in the browser.

 ### ORM (Object-relational Mapping)
 * I can explain that this is a technique whereby data which is non-comptable between a relational databases and OOP languages is converted and wrapped in an object that can be read by the OOP language.